firoorg/firo/README.md

 [Zcoin](https://zcoin.io) is the first full implementation of the Zerocoin Protocol, which allows users to have complete privacy via Zero-Knowledge cryptographic proofs.
 It is worth noting that Zcoin is unrelated to other cryptocurrencies utilizing the Zerocash Protocol.
 Although Zerocash is a development from Zerocoin, their respective implementations are not simple forks of each other, but rely on different cryptographic assumptions with various tradeoffs.
 Both approaches supplement each other quite nicely, and a good way to describe them would be sibling projects.

-The Zerocoin Protocol is being actively researched and improved, such as removing trustless setup and reducing proof sizes.
+The Zerocoin Protocol is being actively researched and improved, such as removing the trustless setup and reducing proof sizes.

 Running with Docker
 ===================

-If you already familiar with Docker then running Zcoin with Docker might be the the most easier method for you.
-If not but want to try just install [Docker](https://store.docker.com/search?type=edition&offering=community) then you can continue with the following instructions.
+If you already familiar with Docker, then running Zcoin with Docker might be the the easier method for you.
+To run Zcoin using this method, first install [Docker](https://store.docker.com/search?type=edition&offering=community), then you may continue with the following instructions.

-Please note currently we don't support GUI when running with Docker so you can only use RPC to interact with Zcoin.
+Please note that currently we don't support the GUI when running with Docker, and so you can only use RPC (via HTTP or the `zcoin-cli` utility) to interact with Zcoin via this method.

 Pull our latest official Docker image: